actions/setup-python/README.md

  - For `pip`, the action will cache the global cache directory
  - For `pipenv`, the action will cache virtualenv directory
- - For `poetry`, the action will cache virtualenv directory
+ - For `poetry`, the action will cache virtualenv directories -- one for each poetry project found

 **Caching pip dependencies:**